schance995/medhacks2020_iris/README.md

 - Make sure you reload PythonAnywhere after making any changes (this one really got us for a while)

 ## Thanks for your interest in Iris!
+You can also check out our [Devpost submission](https://devpost.com/software/iris-hlovk6?ref_content=user-portfolio).
 - Spencer Chan
 - Tanaya Jha
 - Michelle Fang